-- Over the past three years, the proportion of pupils attaining five or more GCSE qualifications (including equivalents) at grades A to C, including English and mathematics, has been in line with the Northern Ireland (NI) average (for schools in the same free school (FSM) meal band).
-The proportion of pupils entitled to free school meals attaining at this level has been above or in line with the corresponding NI average. - Over the past three years, the proportion of pupils attaining three or more GCE A level qualifications (including equivalents) at grades A to C has increased from in line with to above the NI average (for schools in the same FSM meal band). - The school leavers' destinations data indicates that a majority of year 14 pupils in 2018 progressed to higher education courses.
+- Over the past three years, the proportion of pupils attaining five or more GCSE qualifications (including equivalents) at grades A\ to C, including English and mathematics, has been in line with the Northern Ireland (NI) average.
+The proportion of pupils entitled to free school meals attaining at this level has been above or in line with the corresponding NI average. - Over the past three years, the proportion of pupils attaining three or more GCE A level qualifications (including equivalents) at grades A\ to C has increased from in line with to above the NI average. - The school leavers' destinations data indicates that a majority of year 14 pupils in 2018 progressed to higher education courses.